thermalogic/SEUIF97/pypi/seuif97/README.rst

 The **seuif97** package is the Python API of the high-speed IAPWS-IF97 shared library.

-Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.
+SEUIF97 is the high-speed shared library of IAPWS-IF97.
+It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-The shared library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming language.
+Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3x speed-up compared to the repeated squaring method for fast computation of integer powers, 10x speed-up compared to  the `math.pow()` of the C standard library.

 For Windows and Linux users, the convenient binary library and APIs are provided